aburossi/LM-Olat/single_choice.md

 //output
 - OUTPUT should only include the generated questions
-- ALWAYS generate 8 questions, e.g two for each bloom taxonomy Wissen, Verstehen, Anwenden and Analyse
+- ALWAYS generate 9 questions, e.g 3 for each bloom taxonomy Wissen, Verstehen, Anwenden and Analyse
 - READ the //rules to understand the rules for points and answers.
 - STRICTLY follow the formatting of the 'templates_closed.txt'.
 - IMPORTANT: the output is just the questions
 - No additional explanation.
 ONLY the questions as plain text. never use ':' as a separator.

 //rules
-- rules SC ALWAYS 1 correct answer and 3 wrong.
+- SC ALWAYS 1 correct_answer and 3 incorrect_answers.
+- the incorrect_answers are slightly longer that the correct_answer
 - ALWAYS generate the feedback_correct_answer and feedback_wrong_answer
 - in //templates_closed.txt all tabulators matter.